-445 Cyber-Crime and Cyber-Security (W)

-Fall.
-3(3-0) P: Completion of Tier I Writing Requirement R: Open to juniors or seniors in the School of Criminal Justice or approval of school.
+445 Cyber-Crime and Cyber-Security Spring.
+3(3-0) P: Completion of Tier I Writing Requirement R: Open to juniors or seniors in the School of Criminal Justice or in the Security Management Minor or approval of school.

 Internet crimes and problems and procedures for cybersecurity.